How Victoria 3 Qualifications Work?

 • Slaves

-You’ll have to make sure you are meeting two main conditions before you hire them; Give them a higher wage than their already existing job, and they must have the qualifications of that profession.
+Before you hire them, you’ll have to make sure you meet two main conditions: Give them a higher wage than their current job, and they must have the qualifications of that profession.

 Now that you know what Pop Professions are and how many exist in Victoria 3, let’s look into Pop Qualifications, an interlinked mechanism.

-Pop Qualifications in the game will let players determine how much of their workforce can adopt certain Professions, so they have the ability to expand them into various areas.
+Pop Qualifications in the game will let players determine how much of their workforce can adopt certain Professions to expand them into various areas.

 The professions in the game are updated once the delivered performance in the job exceeds the expected performance.
-The qualifications will follow a Pop as they move.
-So you’ll be able to see an individual’s record and their qualifications.
+The qualifications will follow a Pop as they move, so you’ll be able to see an individual’s record and qualifications.

 However, it is important to know that buildings won’t hire Pops who don’t meet the Qualifications for the required Profession.

-One thing you need to remember is that you’re required to segment your Pops and develop them into the professions that will help you in the longer run.
+You must remember to segment your Pops and develop them into the professions that will help you in the long run.

-This can set you back, and this is where you need to learn that your Pops must be placed logically into various economic niches.
+This can set you back, where you need to learn that your Pops must be placed logically into various economic niches.

-The qualifaction mechanism in the game is all about how you develop Pops into different subsets and how you create demand for them by increasing the capacity and retaining them by offering competitive wages.
+The qualification mechanism in the game is all about developing Pops into different subsets, creating demand for them by increasing their capacity, and retaining them by offering competitive wages.